milejko/kuick-event/README.md

 $dispatcher = new EventDispatcher($provider);
 // $dispatcher->dispatch(new SomeEvent());
 ```
-2. Listener prioritization (using stdClass as event)
+2. Listener prioritization (using stdClass as an event)
 ```
 <?php